Religious Discrimination Lawyers in Texas

 The employee may suffer negative employment acts from a supervisor or any level of management on the basis of his or her beliefs.
 These acts may negatively affect any term or condition of employment, giving rise to a claim of religious discrimination.
 Employers are not permitted to treat an employee less favorably due to his or her beliefs, nor can the employer treat other employees more favorably due to their beliefs.
 No matter how your employer discriminates on the basis of your religion the conduct is unlawful.

 An employee may also have a claim of religious discrimination when harassment occurs on the basis of his or her beliefs.
 Harassment occurs when the workplace becomes hostile through the acts of coworkers or management.
 Harassment can occur through words, pictures, emails, job assignments, threats and even physical contact.
 It becomes actionable as discrimination when it begins to negatively affect your job.
 It is always actionable when management is perpetrating the harassment.
 If it is your co-workers, it becomes actionable when management has a reasonable opportunity to stop the harassment but fails to do so.
-Fort Worth employment lawyers represent clients in employment harassment claims.
+Texas employment discrimination lawyers represent clients in employment harassment claims.

 Both federal and state law require employers to provide reasonable accommodations for an employee’s religious practices when the employee requests it.
 This might be a schedule change to accommodate a religious holiday or service or a dress code modification to permit religious attire in the workplace.
 An employer may only refuse an accommodation if it would cause an undue hardship.
 For religious discrimination purposes, the undue hardship is an easy standard for the employer to meet but slight schedule alterations or dress code modifications normally do not create an undue hardship.
 If the employer permits the accommodation, the employee should be alert for any retaliation for the accommodation, such as reduced or changed job duties, following the accommodation.